Gloster Gauntlet: Operational history

-By the outbreak of the Second World War, all but one of the home-based Gauntlet squadrons (616 Squadron was the exception) had re-equipped with more modern fighters.
-However, the type remained in frontline service in the Middle East for some time; a flight of Gauntlets remained in service with No.3 Sqn of the Royal Australian Air Force (RAAF) in the Middle East when Italy declared war in 1940.
+By the outbreak of the Second World War, all but 616 Squadron of the home-based Gauntlet squadrons had re-equipped with more modern fighters.
+The type remained in front line service in the Middle East for some time; a flight of Gauntlets remained in service with 3 Squadron Royal Australian Air Force (RAAF) in the Middle East when Italy declared war in 1940.
 These aircraft were briefly used for ground-attack operations against the Italians before being retired from operations owing to maintenance problems.
-In August 1940, 430 Flight RAF was formed in Sudan with a mixture of Gauntlets and Vickers Vincents in the army co-operation role during the East African campaign, with the Gauntlets carrying out bombing and strafing operations against Italian forces.
-Gauntlets continued in use for meteorological flights until 1943.
+In August 1940, 430 Flight was formed in Sudan with a mixture of Gauntlets and Vickers Vincents for army co-operation during the East African campaign, with the Gauntlets carrying out bombing and strafing operations against Italian forces.
+Sudan was where Flight Lieutenant Arthur Brewerton Mitchell scored the only recorded air-to-air victory in a Gauntlet, when he shot down an Italian Caproni Ca.133 transport plane.
+Gauntlets remained in meteorological flights until 1943.

-Seventeen Gauntlets IIs were licence-produced in Denmark, while 25 ex-RAF machines were supplied by South Africa as part of its support for Finland in 1940, which was engaged in the Winter War against the Soviet Union.
-Already obsolete at this point, they were used as advanced trainers by the Finns.
+Seventeen Gauntlets IIs were licence-produced in Denmark and 25 ex-RAF machines were supplied by South Africa as part of its support for Finland in 1940, which was engaged in the Winter War against the Soviet Union.
+Obsolete at this point, they were used as advanced trainers by the Finns.
 The Finnish nickname for the Gauntlet was Kotletti (literally "cutlet").